 The impedance of the SENSE- pin changes depending on the common mode voltage.
 When SENSE- is less than INTV{CC} - 0.5V, a small current of less than 1μA flows out of the pin.
 When SENSE- is above INTV{CC} + 0.5V, a higher current (~550μA) flows into the pin.
-Between INTV{CC} - 0.5V and INTV{CC} + 0.5V, the current transitions from the smaller current to the higher current.
+Between INTV{CC} - 0.5V and $INTV{CC}$ + 0.5V, the current transitions from the smaller current to the higher current.

-Filter components mutual to the sense lines should be placed close to the LTC3857, and the sense lines should run close together to a Kelvin connection underneath the current sense element (shown in Figure 3).
+Filter components mutual to the sense lines should be placed close to the LTC3868, and the sense lines should run close together to a Kelvin connection underneath the current sense element (shown in Figure 4).
 Sensing current elsewhere can effectively add parasitic inductance and capacitance to the current sense element, degrading the information at the sense terminals and making the programmed current limit unpredictable.
-If inductor DCR sensing is used (Figure 4b), sense resistor R1 should be
+If inductor DCR sensing is used (Figure 5b), resistor R1 should be placed close to the switching node, to prevent noise from coupling into sensitive small-signal nodes.

-Figure 3.
+Figure 4.
 Sense Lines Placement with Inductor or Sense Resistor